 A routine bust by NYPD vice officers turned into a rock-throwing, molotov cocktail tossing riot which lasted for several days and served as the catalyst for what became the Gay Liberation Movement of the 1970s.

 Prior to this moment 52 years ago, same-sex marriage was unheard of.
 Gay or Lesbian relationships were kept secret – in some states homosexuality was illegal and grounds for imprisonment.
 Hate crimes were rarely reported because they were so prevalent.
 To be gay was to be an outcast in the workplace, and grounds for immediate firing – holding hands or any display of affection in public was to court, at best, rude comments, at worst, physical attacks.

 And the night of June 27, 1969 touched off an explosion of anger that reverberated throughout the country.
 And suddenly, homosexuality became an issue discussed in the open.

-So 46 years later – while celebrations go on and marriage licenses are quickly issued, a reminder that, even though narrow-minds and homophobic rants still exist – it’s still a work in progress.
-And the progress took a big leap today.
+So 52 years later – while celebrations go on and marriage licenses are quickly issued, a reminder that, even though narrow-minds and homophobic rants still exist – it’s still a work in progress.
+And the progress may be in jeopardy today.

 Here are two recordings – one is a march which took place from the United Nations to Central Park on June 26, 1994 to commemorate the 25th anniversary of Stonewall and the urge the UN to adopt a Human Rights policy on homosexuals – it’s a 90 minute extract from the days activities which featured an estimated 1 million demonstrators.
 The second is an award winning Radio documentary produced by David Isay for Pacifica and WBAI, New York in 1990 featuring the voices of those involved in the Stonewall Riots in 1969.